ak-abdullah/Artificial-Intelligence/README.md

 This project utilizes **K-Means Clustering**, an unsupervised machine learning algorithm, to group students based on their **domain of study** and **batch year**.
 The primary objective is to automate the clustering process for examination purposes and generate personalized **PDF reports** for both **students** and **faculty**.

-The project is based on real data from **FAST-NUCES**, using both student and faculty datasets.

 ---